 - Additional garage sloped to follow steep bank

 - 2 wood burning stoves

 - Towels and bed linen supplied

 History of the re-build and renovation

-A local estate agent showed us this house in 2006 and we immediately knew it was what we were looking for.
-A classic stone cottage built at the turn of the century using the warm, caramel Cullentragh Stone, with stunning views.
-It didn’t matter it had been derelict for the last 60 years, had no doors or windows, a tree growing out of the chimney and a ‘fern jungle’ growing downstairs, we were excited to have found an authentic Irish cottage built by a craftsman only a few kilometres from where both Teresa's parents were born and brought up.
+A local estate agent showed us this house in 2006 and we immediately new it was what we were looking for.
+A superbly built classic cottage using the warm, caramel Cullentragh Stone.
+It didn’t matter it had been derelict for the last 60 years, had no doors or windows, a tree growing out of the chimney and a ‘fern jungle’ growing downstairs.

 Its setting, south faced, perched on the side of a mountain with panoramic views down the valley towards Enniskillen one way and The Wild Atlantic the other way was breathtaking.